-Premier 1K Is the second highest elite membership level.
-This elite level is not a invite only status and can be earned by meeting the following requirements.
+Premier 1K is the second highest elite membership level.
+This elite level is not an invite only status and can be earned by meeting the following requirements:

 Group 1 caters to the mid-level elite members and also to anybody flying first class, business class, or Polaris.